Revelstoke, British Columbia: Economy

-Revelstoke's economy has traditionally been tied to the Canadian Pacific Railway (CPR), and it still maintains a strong connection to that industry.
+Revelstoke's economy has traditionally been tied to the Canadian Pacific Railway, and it still maintains a strong connection to that industry.
 However, forestry, construction, tourism, and retail have increased over the past decades.
 The Revelstoke Railway Museum is a recognition of the town's continued attachment to the Canadian Pacific Railway and continues to be an important tourist attraction.

 Revelstoke is also the location of the Revelstoke Dam, which was constructed on the Columbia River and completed in 1984.
 In 1986, to offset the economic effects of the completed hydroelectric project and the temporary closure of the local sawmill, the City of Revelstoke undertook a downtown revitalization program, which was completed with marked success.

 The city is served by Revelstoke Airport.

 A small ski resort featuring a single short lift has operated on Mount MacKenzie since the 1960s, and snowcat skiing was offered for higher altitudes.
 A strong movement pushed to expand the entire mountain into a single resort, and construction started in the early 2000s.
 Revelstoke Mountain Resort opened in the winter of 2007/8 and boasts North America's greatest vertical at 1,713 metres (5,620 ft).
 The resort also offers 3,121 acres of fall line skiing, high alpine bowls, 13 areas of gladed terrain and more groomed terrain.
 Revelstoke Mountain Resort was also the only resort world-wide to offer lift, cat, heli and backcountry skiing from one village base.
 Though economic conditions starting in late 2008 have deferred its initial plans, the resort will continue development with new lifts, hotels/condos, and a golf course planned for 2025.

+Transportation

+The Trans-Canada automobile highway goes through Revelstoke.

+Revelstoke is connected to Canadian Pacific Kansas City's railway network.

+Until 1968, Canadian Pacific Railway serviced a branch line to the southeast, to Arrowhead and further through steamboat connections, which was abandoned in preparation for the filling of Hugh Keenleyside Dam.
+At the site of the former railway bridge crossing the Illecillewaet river out of Revelstoke a new pedestrian bridge was installed in 2011.
+This Mark Kingsbury Memorial Bridge now connects the town with the Illecillewaet Green Belt conservation area.

+The city is served by Revelstoke Airport.